 Money help if your universal credit is sanctioned

-You might need help if you do not have enough money for rent, food or heating while you're sanctioned.
+You might need help if you do not have enough money for rent, food or heating while your UC payment is sanctioned.

-Only your standard allowance can be reduced – not your housing element payments.
+Only your standard allowance can be cut – not your housing element.

 Help you do not have to pay back

-You could get emergency financial help that you do not have to pay back from your council's homelessness team if you cannot pay your rent.
+You could get help from your council's homelessness team if you're facing eviction because cannot pay your rent.

-The council might ask if you've tried to get help from family or friends first.
+The council might ask if you have tried to get help from family or friends first.

 Hardship payments are lower than the amount you lose because of a sanction.
 You only get around 60% of what is taken for the sanction.